Zaytuna College: Academics

 As a denominational liberal arts college, Zaytuna College combines a Great Books approach to the liberal arts with elements of a traditional Muslim seminary education.
 There is a single undergraduate major, which is a Muslim analogue to the historic Greats degree at Oxford.
 The undergraduate degree is built on the classical model of the trivium (grammar, rhetoric, and logic), common to education in medieval Christendom and Islam, including staple ancient texts like the Isagoge of Porphyry.
 All students are required to take Arabic, so that they can read primary sources from the Muslim tradition in their original form.
 Some students supplement this with other languages, including Persian, Greek, and Biblical Hebrew according to their interests and research needs.
 In addition to their grounding in reasoning and language skills, students take courses including theology, philosophy, law, history and constitutional law.

 The college's graduate program, the MA in Islamic Texts, is built on rigorous primary source readings of Muslim texts in their original languages and training in advanced research skills.
 Graduate students must pick between a philosophy-focused track or a law-focused track.
 They must then produce original research on their chosen topics.
 With this text-based approach, students in the MA program follow the traditional Muslim system of learning directly from a teacher who has studied the text, in a chain going back to the author.
 So far, it is the only American graduate program to feature this method.
 Zaytuna's faculty includes both Muslim and non-Muslim scholars, with a variety of educational backgrounds.

+The college is accredited by the WASC Senior College and University Commission.